 Your business’s financial position, employees, systems, and processes must all be in good working order before you consider developing a strategic alliance.

+Setting goals for your alliance program will help you stay organized and focused in your efforts.
 Ask yourself these questions before starting an alliance:

 What do you want to gain from a strategic alliance?